 In a nutshell, GDPR protects user data in just about every conceivable way.
 Both personal data and sensitive personal data are covered.
-Sensitive personal data is easier to describe, as the usual suspects like genetic data, information about political views, sexual orientation, religion etc, belong to that category.
-Personal data, more or less, means any information that can be used to identify a person, starting with name and address and can also include email and IP addresses.
+Sensitive personal data is easier to describe, as the usual suspects like genetic data, information about political views, sexual orientation, religion, etc., belong to that category.
+More or less, personal data means any information you can use to identify a person, starting with name and address, and can also include email and IP addresses.

-In order to be GDPR-compliant companies must handle customer data with the utmost care and attention.
-However, that alone is not enough, and customers have to be provided with tools to control, edit and also delete any information pertaining to them.
-Furthermore, any data that is handled has to be protected, meaning that anonymization and encryption are two important aspects that come into play.
-Another very important factor is that customers have to be asked for their consent explicitly, before their data is collected and processed.
+To be GDPR-compliant, companies must handle customer data with the utmost care and attention.
+However, that alone is not enough; you must provide customers with tools to control, edit, and delete any information about them.
+Furthermore, any handled data has to be protected, meaning that anonymization and encryption are two important aspects that come into play.
+Another significant factor is that customers must explicitly ask for their consent before their data is collected and processed.

 What Does This Mean For Your Website?

-LSi Medias’ contact form as an example of implementing compliance.
+LSI Media’s contact form is an example of implementing compliance.

 Responsibility Of Compliance For Websites

 It’s important to note that it is the responsibility of every company or website owner to prepare their sites for GDPR compliance.
-It is not the duty of any framework used to create and manage a websites compliance.
-In almost all cases, a lot of manual fine tuning will be needed.
-Generally speaking, that means there is no use in asking “Is WordPress GDPR compliant?”.
-It is a powerful tool to create websites, and the end users website is what will collect data and the data collected will be different for every usecase.
+It is not the duty of any framework to create and manage a website’s compliance.
+In almost all cases, it will need a lot of manual fine-tuning.
+Generally speaking, that means there is no use in asking, “Is WordPress GDPR compliant?”.
+It is a powerful tool for creating websites, and the end-users website will collect data, and the data collected will be different for every use case.

 Does that mean that WordPress users are left alone in their fight for compliancy?
 No, not at all!